PaimountLtd/plugin-to-make-sources-available-to-record-via-a-filter/doc/readme.txt

 Settings
 - "path": directory where the file goes
-- "filename": name of the file, be sure to append the .format such as .flv etc
+- "filename": name of the file, be sure to append the .format such as .flv etc, use to get a list of options
 - "audio_track": 1 to MAX_AUDIO_MIXES
 - "audio_source": name of the source where audio comes from
 - "encoder": from api_get_available_encoders